Updated: April 30, 2026

 What do I need to travel to Portugal from the UK?

 For short visits up to 90 days in a 180-day period, UK citizens don’t need a visa, just a valid passport.
 For longer stays, you’ll need to apply for the appropriate visa or residency permit.
+For shorter stays in the Schengen Area up to 90 days, UK citizens do not need a visa under the Schengen rules. p

 Is it better to live in the UK or Portugal?

 That depends on your lifestyle.
 Portugal offers more sunshine, a slower pace of life, and generally lower living costs.
 For example, the cost of living in London is 60.9 percent higher than in Lisbon.
 The country is a favorite among retirees, remote workers, and young families.
+If you want to compare the Porto vs Lisbon property markets, check our guide.